Pearlite

 SEM micrograph of etched pearlite, 2000X.

 Atom probe tomography of pearlite.
 The red dots indicate the positions of carbon atoms.
 Iron atoms are not shown.
 The nanotube is shown for size reference.

 Pearlite occurs at the eutectoid of the iron-carbon phase diagram (near the lower left).

-Pearlite is a two-phased, lamellar (or layered) structure composed of alternating layers of ferrite (87.5 wt%) and cementite (12.5 wt%) that occurs in some steels and cast irons.
+Pearlite is a two-phased, lamellar (or layered) structure composed of alternating layers of ferrite (87.5% by mass) and cementite (12.5% by mass) that occurs in some steels and cast irons.
+This description of alternating layers is not strictly correct, each pearlite colony consists of a bicrystal of interpenetrating layers.
+A good analogy is a cabbage in a bucket of water, where all the leaves (cementite) are connected, but so is the water (ferrite).
+It is in two-dimensional sections that the appearance is of alternating layers.
 During slow cooling of an iron-carbon alloy, pearlite forms by a eutectoid reaction as austenite cools below 727 C (the eutectoid temperature).
-Pearlite is a microstructure occurring in many common grades of steels.
+Pearlite is a microstructure occurring in the vast majority of structural steels.

 Composition

-The eutectoid composition of austenite is approximately 0.8% carbon; steel with less carbon content (hypoeutectoid steel) will contain a corresponding proportion of relatively pure ferrite crystallites that do not participate in the eutectoid reaction and cannot transform into pearlite.
-Likewise steels with higher carbon content (hypereutectoid steels) will form cementite before reaching the eutectoid point.
+The eutectoid composition of austenite in Fe-C is 0.76wt% carbon; steel with less carbon content (hypoeutectoid steel) will contain a corresponding proportion of carbon-depleted proeutectoid-ferrite that grows prior to the pearlite transformation of the residual austenite.
+Likewise, steels with higher carbon content (hypereutectoid steels) will form cementite before reaching the eutectoid point.
 The proportion of ferrite and cementite forming above the eutectoid point can be calculated from the iron/iron—carbide equilibrium phase diagram using the lever rule.

 Steels with pearlitic (eutectoid composition) or near-pearlitic microstructure (near-eutectoid composition) can be drawn into thin wires.
 Such wires, often bundled into ropes, are commercially used as piano wires, ropes for suspension bridges, and as steel cord for tire reinforcement.
-High degrees of wire drawing (logarithmic strain above 3) leads to pearlitic wires with yield strengths of several gigapascals.
+High degrees of wire drawing (logarithmic strain above 3) lead to pearlitic wires with yield strengths of several gigapascals.
 It makes pearlite one of the strongest structural bulk materials on earth.

 Some hypereutectoid pearlitic steel wires, when cold wire drawn to true (logarithmic) strains above 5, can even show a maximal tensile strength above 6 GPa.
 Although pearlite is used in many engineering applications, the origin of its extreme strength is not well understood.
 It has been recently shown that cold wire drawing not only strengthens pearlite by refining the lamellae structure, but also simultaneously causes partial chemical decomposition of cementite, associated with an increased carbon content of the ferrite phase, deformation induced lattice defects in ferrite lamellae, and even a structural transition from crystalline to amorphous cementite.
 The deformation-induced decomposition and microstructural change of cementite is closely related to several other phenomena such as a strong redistribution of carbon and other alloy elements like silicon and manganese in both the cementite and the ferrite phase; a variation of the deformation accommodation at the phase interfaces due to a change in the carbon concentration gradient at the interfaces; and mechanical alloying.